barrysims/quick-brown-fox/index.md

 <a name="Configuring a Switch Matrix"></a>
 ####Configuring a Switch Matrix
-Keyboards such as the number pad we've already seen use switch matrices to minimise the number of output pins that are needed to capture keypresses.
+Keyboards, such as the number pad we've already seen, use switch matrices to minimise the number of output pins that are needed to capture keypresses.
-For a great introduction to switch matrices, take a look at http://www.dribin.org/dave/keyboard/one_html/
+For a great introduction to switch matrices, take a look at [http://www.dribin.org/dave/keyboard/one_html/](http://www.dribin.org/dave/keyboard/one_html/)

 In the case of the number pad, the layout of the switch matrix followed the layout of the keys, that is, three columns by four rows.
 Often, the switch matrix will not use the same layout as the keys, to simplify the circuitry, or to reduce the number of pins needed to read the matrix.
 In these cases, we need to add an extra configuration file to describe the mapping between the matrix and the physical layout.